Dhanush7-tech/Exercise-Tracker-Model-Scratch/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- Make this project pip installable with `pip install -e` ├── src                <- Source code for use in this project.
+├── setup.py           <- Make this project pip installable with `pip install -e .`
+├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
 │   ├── features        <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │
 │   ├── models          <- Scripts to train models and then use trained models to make │   │   │                 predictions
 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
 │   └── visualization   <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io